rickcox/ldBd/README.md

 - You will also need some M3 bolts&nuts - or similar - to hold the resistors down.
 - and of course you need to make or buy banana plug jumpers.

 Talking about parts; I am US based.
-The load resistors are available from most any electronics distributor - Digikey, Mouser, Newark, etc.  However, the only place I could find banana jacks and plugs at a reasonable price (I don't consider > $1 each to be reasonable) was from China.
+The load resistors are available at reasonable prices from most any electronics distributor - Digikey, Mouser, Newark, etc.  However, the only place I could find banana jacks and plugs at a reasonable price (I don't consider > $1 each to be reasonable) was from China.
 The jacks&plugs I used were from AliExpress - and YES as you can see if you look closely at the next picture -